seanriceaz/seanriceaz.github.io/_posts/2016-10-04-Secret-Messenger.markdown

 Hiding the message dialog from the view of others also hides it from the user's view.
 This may result in an increase in typographical errors, which may increase frustration.

-## Next step
+## Prototyping

 I will broadcast a live sketching session around this idea and post the resulting sketches here.
+[Follow me on twitter](https://twitter.com/SeanRiceaz) for a heads-up on when this will happen.

-## Licensing this idea
+## Want to use this idea?
+Seen this somewhere already?

-I'm working out a license to use for these ideas.
-For now, if you want to use this in a product, just reach out to me.
-I'm not hard to find (Social links below)
+I'm releasing these ideas to the internet in hopes that they'll inspire some creativity.
+If you like the idea, or know somewhere it's already in use, feel free to leave a comment!
+If you want to use this idea in your product, reach out to me.
+I'd love to help you integrate it.